partigabor/aromatica-old/content/items/cardamom.md

 bibFile = "static/files/bibliography.json"
 +++

+The bright-green seed pods of an Indian plant; fruit of Elettaria cardamomum, also known as true cardamom; green cardamom, see also Bastard cardamom; Bengal cardamom; Cambodian cardamom; Cameroon cardamom; Ethiopian cardamom; Kepulaga; Madagascar cardamom; Nepaul cardamom.

-Aromatic seeds used as seasoning like cinnamon and cloves especially in pickles and barbecue sauces, also known as true cardamom; green cardamom, see also Bastard cardamom; Bengal cardamom; Cambodian cardamom; Cameroon cardamom; Ethiopian cardamom; Kepulaga; Madagascar cardamom; Nepaul cardamom.
+, also known as true cardamom; green cardamom, see also Bastard cardamom; Bengal cardamom; Cambodian cardamom; Cameroon cardamom; Ethiopian cardamom; Kepulaga; Madagascar cardamom; Nepaul cardamom.

+According to WordNet: Aromatic seeds used as seasoning like cinnamon and cloves especially in pickles and barbecue sauces.

 Cardamom (*Elettaria cardamomum* (L.) Maton) is a culinary and medicinal spice from the *Zingiberaceae* family,[^powo] originating in the region(s) of Kerala, S. India; southern AsiaIt is used for its fruit (seed pod), primarily for desserts, coffees, curries.
 Its aroma is described as pungent, eucalyptus-like, with a heat index of 2.[^ucla_medicinal_2002]

 | English|Arabic|Chinese|Hungarian|
 |--------|------|-------|---------|